seobot-com/seo-slate/source/includes/_duckduckgo.md

 # DuckDuckGo

 <aside class="success">
-This feature is currently under development and will be made available soon...
+This endpoint is currently under development and will be made available soon.
 </aside>